ConSol/sakuli/docs/firststeps-windows.md

 ## Test

 ### Windows
-Now it's time to test Sakuli and see how Sahi and Sikuli are working together - therefore we prepared a simple test case which shows the features of Sakuli and tests all functionalities.
+Now it's time to test Sakuli and see how Sahi and Sikuli are working together - therefore we prepared a simple test case which shows the features of Sakuli and tests all functionality.

 These are the nuts and bolts of the files which belong to a test definition: